Moore’s Law 2.0

 Delivering high-bandwidth communication solutions, including 6G and Terahertz circuits, and continuous-sensing and in-sensor processing for embedded devices operating on scavenged energy.

-The cluster’s goal is to deliver trustworthy hardware, system solutions, built on hardware components that are manufactured by multiple, non-trustworthy design houses and fabs.
+The cluster’s goal is to deliver trustworthy hardware and system solutions, built on hardware components that are manufactured by multiple, potentially non-trustworthy design houses and fabs.

 Education For 2040 Nanotechnology Leadership